UPPMAX/HPC-python/docs/day3/pandas.rst

    .. tab:: Binary/Comparative Methods

       **Binary Operations.** Normal binary math operators (``+``, ``%``, ``**``, etc.) work when both data structures are the same shape or when one is a scalar.
-Special Pandas versions of these operators are required when one of the data structures is a DataFrame and the other is a Series.
-All arithmetic operators require you to specify the axis along which to broadcast the operation. `Click here for full documentation with examples. <https://pandas.pydata.org/pandas-docs/stable/user_guide/basics.html#flexible-binary-operations>`__
+However, special Pandas versions of these operators are required when one of the data structures is a DataFrame and the other is a Series. `Click here for full documentation with examples. <https://pandas.pydata.org/pandas-docs/stable/user_guide/basics.html#flexible-binary-operations>`__ All of these arithmetic operators require you to specify the axis along which to broadcast the operation.

       **Comparative Methods.** Binary comparative operators work normally when comparing a DataFrame/Series to a scalar, but to compare any two Pandas data structures element-wise, comparison methods are required.
 After any comparative expression, scalar or element-wise, you can add ``.any()`` or ``.all()`` once to aggregate along the column axis, and twice to get a single value for the entire DataFrame. `Click here for more complete documentation on these operators and boolean reductions thereof. <https://pandas.pydata.org/pandas-docs/stable/user_guide/basics.html#flexible-comparisons>`__